Testing Overview

 | Saga | Prior saga state | Incoming event | New state + dispatched commands |

 For aggregates, "Given" means "these events already happened."
-The harness replays them through the aggregate's apply handlers to reconstruct the pre-command state, then executes the command handler.
+The harness replays them through the aggregate's evolve handlers to reconstruct the pre-command state, then executes the decide handler.

 For sagas, this pattern is inverted: events come in, commands go out.